udacity/create-your-own-adventure/english/explore-outside/journey-to-flaming-tower/start-running/shoulder-check/shoulder-check.md

 whirls through the air, a frown on its face.

-Its last words before it breaks upon the rock-candy ground are, "I can't catch you, I'm the Gingerbread Man.
+Its last words before it breaks upon the rock-candy ground are, "I can't catch you, I'm the Gingerbread Man."